The 10 best neighborhood in Barcelona: Find your home

 10. Sant Antoni

-Sant Antoni's known as a hipster’s paradise, filled with coffeehouses and some of the best brunch spots in all of Barcelona.
+Sant Antoni is known as a hipster paradise, packed with cozy cafes and some of the best brunch spots in Barcelona.

 Now that you know Barcelona’s best neighborhoods and what each is known for, you can start to find houses for rent in Barcelona for your preference right away!
-Rooms and apartments in this sunny city can be in high demand, so begin your search at least four months before moving, to ensure you have plenty of options.
-Opt for a safe platform like HousingAnywhere, that has been selected by TravelMag.com as the best company for short term rentals in Barcelona!
+Rooms and apartments in this sunny city can be in high demand, so begin your search at least 4 months before moving.
+Renting a studio or finding a roommate through platforms like HousingAnywhere can help lower your rent significantly.

 Want to know more about Moving to Spain?
 Download the free e-book by filling out the form below.